What is health literacy?

 One of our goals as physical therapists is to improve the health literacy of all health-care decision makers involved with physical therapy, beginning with our patients.
 To effectively communicate with our patients and their families, we must understand their comprehension of what we are saying, their ability to read materials that we give them, and their understanding of the value of our recommendations to them in the context of their lives.
 Effective communication requires careful listening to our patients and incorporating time within the physical therapy sessions to determine the success of our communications.
 We may tell our patients about a home exercise program; we may write instructions for the program, and we may verbally stress the importance of our recommendations for their recovery.
 However, effective communication requires that we listen to our patient describe their home program; tell us which is better, written instructions or pictures; and tell us the importance of our recommendations in their everyday lives.
 Understanding a patient's reading level ensures that any written instructions are appropriate.
 A patient may not be able to read or may have a limited ability to do so, which may be embarrassing to the patient and so must be probed for carefully.
 However, knowing a patient's reading and comprehension levels is critical to effective physical therapy management.

-The Harvard School of Public Health, Health Literacy Studies Web site (www.hsph.harvard.edu/healthliteracy) ...
+The Harvard School of Public Health, Health Literacy Studies Web site (www.hsph.harvard.edu/healthliteracy) has ...